-The economic growth rate in Nepal is projected to be 5.89 per cent in the current fiscal year 2074-75 BS.
+The economic growth rate in Nepal is projected to be 5.89 percent in the current fiscal year 2074-75 BS.
 The projection has been made based on economic indicators and data from six to nine months of the current fiscal year.

-According to the accounts data made public, agriculture and forestry, fishery and mining under the primary sector is estimated to contribute 28.21 per cent to GDP.
+According to the accounts, data made public, agriculture and forestry, fishery, and mining under the primary sector is estimated to contribute 28.21 percent to GDP.

-Though the agriculture sector did not see substantial growth in the current fiscal, the use of forest timber for reconstruction has caused rise in the production in the sector.
+Though the agriculture sector did not see substantial growth in the current fiscal, the use of forest timber for reconstruction has caused the rise in production in the sector.

 Meanwhile, construction, industry and electricity, gas, and water under the secondary sector are estimated to have contributions of Rs 14.18 percent to GDP.
 Acceleration in reconstruction and other construction works, expansion of the energy sector, and production rise in the industrial sector have contributed much to that sector.